Avalanche Skills Training Level 1

 about the course

 Curriculum: The AST 1 curriculum, developed by Avalanche Canada, is the essential first step in developing your decision making framework for venturing into winter backcountry avalanche terrain.
-This 2-day course includes one day of classroom theory, and one day putting theory to practice in the field.
+This course includes 8 hours of classroom theory, and at least 8 hours practicing theory in the field.